LCC-CIT/CS233JS-CourseMaterials/Labs/Lab06/Lab06_Instructions_EventApp.md

 [^1]: I'm asking for screen shots for this lab so that you can show me that you did use Node.js and the development tools introduced this week.
+[^2]: When you connect a browser to your Event app running on citstudent, you will need to use an insecure HTTP connection, not a secure HTTPS  connection.
+This is because (unfortunately) the web API running on  citweb only provides a HTTP connection.
+If you  connect to your Event app on citstudent using HTTPS, your browser will  block the POST request that your code sends to citweb with this error  message: "Blocked loading mixed active content".

 ---